-Green Cabbage: ESCALATED Supplies are getting tight and quality is fair.
-We are seeing insect damage and the Diamondback moth has gotten into some of the fields.
+Green Cabbage: ESCALATED Supplies are very limited and quality is fair.
+The damage from the Diamondback moth has limited the harvesting in the fields.
 There are some growers who will be heavily prorating orders that are not meant for concept business.
 Growers are doing their best to cover, but expect to see escalated pricing and prorating throughout the next few weeks.

-Green Onions: EXTREME Due to the extreme heat, the supplies remain very tight on green onions.
-Prices are still at the extreme trigger and growers will be still holding to averages.
+Green Onions: EXTREME Supplies are very limited.
+Prices are still at the extreme trigger and growers will be holding to averages if they have product.
 Some growers do not have any product at all and are cutting orders.
-A Market Alert has been sent out on this item.
+A Market Alert was sent out on this item.
+Expect this item to have issues throughout the month.

-Mushrooms: ESCALATED Supply was lighter this week, particularly on cremini's.
-In the west growers from Canada to California are dealing with supply shortfalls across the entire category due to weather impacts as well as virus pressure.
-We expect to see improved availability in approximately six weeks.
+Mushrooms: ESCALATED Supply was lighter this week, particularly on creminis and portabellos.
+In the West, growers from Canada to California are dealing with supply shortfalls across the entire category due to weather impacts as well as virus pressure.
+We expect to see improved availability in approximately 4 to 6 weeks.